abpframework/abp/docs/en/Modules/Cms-Kit/Index.md

 * `cmsKit.ConfigureBlogPost(...)` is used to configure the **BlogPost** entity of the CMS Kit module.
 You can add or update your extra properties of the **BlogPost** entity.

 * You can also set some validation rules for the property that you defined.
-In the above sample, `RequiredAttribute` and `StringLengthAttribute` were added for the property named **"NewsletterRecord"**.
+In the above sample, `RequiredAttribute` and `StringLengthAttribute` were added for the property named **"BlogPostDescription"**.

 * When you define the new property, it will automatically add to **Entity**, **HTTP API** and **UI** for you.
   * Once you define a property, it appears in the create and update forms of the related entity.